How to establish ideal customer profiles

 As we all know, most businesses serve an existing and established market, and so growing your share of that market is the key.

 I've always preferred a more scientific approach to selling, where a powerful message can be developed and used to address a specific market.
-The results are over $85m in revenue so far.

 Buyer personas - also known as customer profiles and marketing personas - are a smart, tried-and-tested way of gaining a deeper understanding of your target customers.
 Making it easier to identify and approach them with a much clearer idea how your product/service can solve specific pain points.